Contact Us

 Pros

-Customizable DSPM procedures: IT directors credit customizable DSPM procedures that match our organization’s privacy and regulatory standards to manage data assets.
+Customizable DSPM procedures: IT directors credit customizable DSPM procedures that align with our organization’s privacy and regulatory standards for managing data assets.

-Data flow audits: Customers indicate that the product maintains a comprehensive audit database for data flow, making it simple to set policies for data management.
+Data flow audits: Customers report that the product maintains a comprehensive audit database for data flows, making it easy to set data management policies.

 Cons

-Integrations: Some software engineers claim that integrating the platform with current systems can be complex, requiring time and effort to explore and execute efficiently.
+Integrations: Some software engineers report that integrating the platform with existing systems can be complex, requiring time and effort to explore and execute effectively.

-Navigating workflows: Some reviewers state that navigating the product is not intuitive, and it takes time to grasp the flow.
+Navigating workflows: Some reviewers report that the product’s navigation is not intuitive and takes time to grasp the flow.

-With Symmetry DataGuard, companies can deliver data detection, categorization, and protection capabilities to gain network visibility into your organization’s data risk posture.
+With Symmetry DataGuard, companies can deliver data detection, categorization, and protection capabilities to gain network visibility into their organization’s data risk posture.

-Companies can also install access restrictions, monitoring, and automation features via Symmetry DataGuard (DSPM) to mitigate the risk associated with the frequency of security events.
+Companies can also implement access controls, monitoring, and automation features through Symmetry DataGuard (DSPM) to mitigate the risk posed by frequent security events.

 Integrations: